 Dell Inspiron 15 7537Dell Laptop

-Dell Inspiron 15 7537 disassembly and RAM, HDD upgrade options
+Dell Inspiron 15 7537 Disassembly and RAM, HDD Upgrade Options

 In this post, I will explain how to disassemble the Dell Inspiron 15 7537 to remove and replace the keyboard, battery, hard drive, RAM, palm rest, wireless card, cooling fan, bottom case, and motherboard.